purplezaz/FEModel/README.md

 # FEModel
-an economic model based on fork mechanism
+an Economic Model based on Fork mechanism